Italian prosecutors probe 11 people in suspected Monte Paschi fraud

-SIENA, Italy Italian prosecutors are investigating 11 people over a suspected fraud they say cost the country's third-biggest lender, Banca Monte dei Paschi di Siena (BMPS.MI), 90 million euros (74.3 million pounds) judicial sources said on Monday.
+SIENA, Italy Feb 24 Italian prosecutors are investigating 11 people over a suspected fraud they say cost the country's third-biggest lender, Banca Monte dei Paschi di Siena , 90 million euros ($123.7 million) judicial sources said on Monday.

 Tax police were searching premises in several cities on Monday, the sources said.